AnastasiaDate: Ownership

 In 2011, AnastasiaDate was sold by Anastasia International to Dmitriy Borisovich Volkov.
 The company and its sister sites are now owned by Social Discovery Ventures, now part of the Dating Group.
 A separate company, SOL Networks, based in Malta, is a stakeholder of AnastasiaDate.
 In October 2019, SOL Holdings and SDVentures merged to create the Dating Group.
 AnastasiaDate has previously been "registered" in Cyprus, Latvia, Seychelles and Malta.

+ICIJ offshore leaks connection

+AnastasiaDate Ltd appears in the ICIJ offshore leaks database and is linked to both Malta and the British Virgin Islands.
+SOL Networks, SOL Holdings, Social Discovery Ventures and Dmitry Volkov all appear in the ICIJ offshore leaks database.
+The dating.com group parent company also appears in the ICIJ offshore leaks database.

 Operations

 Users can register for an account on the internet or through its mobile app.
 The site features various communication services such as email correspondence, live chat and video chat.
 Women access the site through a Ukrainian portal, svadba.com.

 The site is mostly used by wealthy American men between the ages of 35 and 60.
 The site makes money by charging users who want to meet Eastern European women.
 As of 2012, such users buy credits "priced on a sliding scale, starting at $15.99 for 20 credits, and going up to $399.99 for 1,000.
 Each minute of simple, instant messaging-style chatting costs one credit.
 Special, premium smilies – like a vibrating, multi-color LOL – cost extra.
 Cam share (audio not enabled) costs six credits a minute.
 Video chat with voice costs even more".
 The Fortune article observes: "And thanks to people like me willing to pay to talk with beautiful young women like Anastasia – who was paid to respond – the trade is doing pretty well".

 Users that register on AnastasiaDate may also be co-registered on their affiliated partner websites: AfricanDate/AfricaBeauties, ArabianDate, AsianBeauties/AsianDate, AmoLatina, ChinaLove, YourChristianDate, EuroDate, FlirtWith, DateMyAge, YourTravelMates, Dil Mil, uDates and Dating.com.
 Many are based on similar software architecture platforms.